Keyboard shortcuts

 }

-The message structure identifies the block, channel, content, author, and timestamp.
+The message structure identifies the home, channel, content, author, and timestamp.
 Historical sync is configurable, typically the last 500 messages.

-A block is a relational context with its own journal.
+A home is an authority-scoped context with its own journal.
 The total storage allocation is 10 MB.
-Capability templates define visitor, frontage, guest, resident, and steward patterns.
+Capability templates define limited, partial, full, participant, and moderator patterns.
 Local governance is encoded via policy facts.

 #![allow(unused)]